symbiotejs/symbiote.js/docs/TEMPLATES.md

 **More information about data context you can find in "Data context" section.**

-Handler binding is the same as own property:
+Action handler binding is the same as own property:
 ```html
 <input type="text" set="oninput: onTextInput" />
 ```